 Concrete sealers meant for indoor use were not tested outside.
 Instead, the pavers remained inside and were treated to the same types of events they would typically encounter—spills, stains, and all-purpose cleaners—and then we awarded points based on their performance.
 We’re very confident that the sealers that withstood our testing are among the best options for protecting various indoor and outdoor concrete items.

 The Advantages of Owning Concrete Sealer

-Plus, unsealed concrete can be subject to damage due to freezing, thawing, and salt exposure.
-Plus, it easily becomes host to moss and mold which can further weaken it.
+Plus, unsealed concrete can easily become host to moss and mold, which can further weaken it.
 Cracks, delamination, and other structural problems develop much more easily in unsealed concrete.
 Concrete sealer repels moisture that otherwise would lead to long-term damage.
 A sealed concrete driveway can last up to 30 percent longer than an unsealed driveway.

 Another benefit of applying concrete sealer is that it protects the colors and ornamental details of stamped, tinted, and exposed aggregate concrete.
 It resists the staining from chemicals, rust, petroleum products, and hard water that can affect unsealed concrete.
 It also is faster and easier to clean sealed concrete.

 - Concrete sealer prolongs the life of any concrete surface.

 - Sealed concrete resists dirt and stays cleaner than unsealed concrete.

 - Sealer can enhance the color and beauty of stained, stamped, exposed aggregate, and other ornamental concrete treatments.

 If you’re planning a concrete-sealing project, you may still have a few questions about buying and using these products.
 Keep reading for the answers to several frequently asked questions about choosing and applying concrete sealer.